Wood paneling, often associated with older homes, is increasingly being used in contemporary homes to protect walls and as a unique design feature.

 Raised panels are often incorporated into wainscoting.
 They can be purchased pre-built and ready for installation.
 MDF board or polystyrene panels can be molded into the raised panel style.
 Alternatively, they can be built from scratch with thin pieces of molding attached to flat panels.

-Flat paneling is a type of paneling that is completely smooth on the front: no bevels, grooves, beads.
+Flat paneling is a type of paneling that is completely smooth on the front: no bevels, grooves, or beads.
 The only visual interruption in a line of flat panels will be the seams between the boards.
 The seams are sometimes left open; other times, they are covered with metal or wood strips.

 Sleek and smooth, flat paneling is a hallmark of modern or contemporary design.
 The featureless face of the paneling lets other elements in the room take precedence.